RealFascinated/simple-links/README.md

 3. Run `docker compose up -d`
 4. The application is now updated

+## Support

+If you need any help, you can contact me on my Discord server [here](https://discord.gg/yjj2U3ctEG) or open a issue!

 ## What if I don't want buttons or icon only links?

 Just simply remove it from the config and it will not show anymore